BioImaging-NKI/Foci-analyzer/README.md

 ImageJ macro for the analysis of foci (e.g. DNA damage) in nuclei/cells

 ImageJ macro to quantify foci in nuclei/cells.
 Works on 2D/3D images, including multiseries files, as long as all series have the same dimensions etc.
+Foci can be measured in two channels, as well as colocalization.

 More details on the workflow will follow soon.